-Abstract Player movements in team sports are often complex and highly correlated with both nearby and distant players.
-A single motion model would require many degrees of freedom to represent the full motion diversity of each player and could be difficult to use in practice.
-Instead, we introduce a set of Game Context Features extracted from noisy detection data to describe the current state of the match, such as how the players are spatially distributed.
-Our assumption is that players react to the current game situation in only a finite number of ways.
-As a result, we are able to select an appropriate simplified motion model for each player and at each time instant using a random decision forest which examines characteristics of individual trajectories and broad game context features derived from all current trajectories.
+We employ hierarchical data association to track players in team sports.
+Player movements are often complex and highly correlated with both nearby and distant players.
+A single model would require many degrees of freedom to represent the full motion diversity and could be difficult to use in practice.
+Instead, we introduce a set of Game Context Features extracted from noisy detections to describe the current state of the match, such as how the players are spatially distributed.
+Our assumption is that players react to the current situation in only a finite number of ways.
+As a result, we are able to select an appropriate simplified affinity model for each player and time instant using a random decision forest based on current track and game context features.
 Our context-conditioned motion models implicitly incorporate complex inter-object correlations while remaining tractable.
-We demonstrate significant performance improvements over existing multi-target tracking algorithms on basketball and field hockey sequences of several minutes in duration containing ten and twenty players respectively.
+We demonstrate significant performance improvements over existing multi-target tracking algorithms on basketball and field hockey sequences several minutes in duration and containing 10 and 20 players respectively.

-1 Introduction
+1. Introduction